Locko2901/BetterChatBot/README.md

 * Ensure your package manager (`apt-get`, `yum`, `dnf`, `pacman`, `zypper`) is updated before installing Git.
 This guarantees you're downloading the latest version available in your distribution's repository.
 * For detailed documentation on Git or if you encounter any specific issues, refer to the [official Git documentation](https://git-scm.com/doc).
-* If you're using a distribution not listed here or need a specific version of Git not available in your distro's repository, consider compiling Git from source.
-This involves downloading the latest source code from the [Git website](https://git-scm.com/) and following their compilation instructions.

 Run the `git --version` command again after installation to verify Git is properly installed and to check the installed version.